cuddles47/instalation-documentation/node_exporter/node exporter setup document by kewwi.md

 ================

-## step 1 : create a system user for Node Exporter
+## step 1 : Create a system user for Node Exporter

 ```sh